crawl/sequell/docs/listgame.md

 you're looking for games *without* a specific milestone, a simple query won't work.

-Sequell supports more complex queries for such cases:
+Sequell supports more complex queries for such cases.
+Be cautious when using these advanced query forms, because it's quite easy to write absurdly slow queries that will hit Sequell's query time limit.

 ### Single-valued expression subqueries.

 A single-valued expression subquery returns exactly one value to its outer query.
-For instance, if you're looking for a list of winners with exactly 15 unique kills, you could run:
+For instance, if you're looking for your list of wins with exactly 15 unique kills, you could run:

-    !lg * win $lm[uniq x=count(*)]=15
+    !lg . win $lm[gid=outer:gid uniq x=count(*)]=15

 Similarly, to find the number of uniq milestones for the last win:

-    !lg * win x=$lm[uniq x=count(*)]
+    !lg * win x=$lm[gid=outer:gid uniq x=count(*)]

+The `outer:` qualifier refers to expressions in the outer query.
+The `gid=outer:gid` construct is used here to correlate the milestone lookup to its corresponding game, matching them by gid/game_key.

+### Multi-valued expression subqueries

+A multi-valued expression returns multiple values to its outer subquery, corresponding to the SQL IN-clause.
+You must use the special =* (IN) and !* (NOT IN) operators for multi-valued subqueries.

 !won
 ====